eroc4824/2025CGL/MASTERCLASS_NOTES_running_nextflow.md

 this is a useful command for checking the status of your running job:
 ## tail -f nextflow.out --> this basically lets you see live updates as your job runs
 squeue -u eroc4824 is an alternative way to check the status of your job, just doesn't show you much

+### Notes after running nextflow pipeline through fiji/slurm on Friday 2/7/25:
+### the job ran successfully, so that's great
+- the job ran, but there was an issue for BIT where (based on the way we set up our nextflow.config file) we ended up submitting a ton of small jobs rather than just running the whole pipeline in one slurm step
+- additional parameter to add to our config file --> "queue Size = " so that you can specify the number of jobs it should make
+- "executor = slurm" --> this is what we had in our config file parameter list --> this tells every single step of nextflow to go through slurm, which is what caused it to run so many little jobs